How to Approach Recruiting and Retaining Patient Stakeholders: An Engagement Guide (HARPS)

 - 22 supplemental videos (approximately 20-60 seconds each) that feature patient stakeholders, community partners, and researchers discussing key topics related to engagement.

-Patient stakeholders who are members of these groups can provide valuable insider advice across all stages of a research project.
+Patient stakeholders are people who use health care services or participate in health research.
+They can provide valuable advice across all stages of a research project.

 - Identify possible recruitment barriers for study participants

 - Design study procedures that minimize participant burden and help participants feel respected

 - Recommend revisions to data collection instruments to improve readability and comprehension

 How can HARPS be used?

 Researchers and others can use HARPS both as an overview of best practices in stakeholder engagement and as a comprehensive resource for creating detailed engagement plans for hard-to-reach patient stakeholders.

 Users who are new to patient-centered research and programs may find HARPS particularly useful as an overview of key considerations in patient stakeholder engagement.